"Very easy to use and intuitive"

 Namecheap Web Hosting

 Namecheap did surprisingly well.
 I say it was a surprise because they are known more for domain name registration than web hosting.
 We use them for managing our own domains so maybe I shouldn’t be surprised that they also excel at web hosting.
 Churches rate them above average in 5 of 7 categories.
-Their strong point is speed while their weakest category of performance is uptime (last place, although an 8.0 is not terrible).
+Their strong point is speed while their weakest category of performance is uptime (last place).

 There were no written comments left for Namecheap, just ratings.